JackAvis/TowerDefense/README.md

 The Goal of the game is to simply last as many levels as possible by placing soliders and using upgrades.

-- To place soldiers or trap, press the red square, which will turn purple.
+- To place soldiers (green circles) or traps (black circles), press the red square, which will turn purple.
 - This means you are in placing mode, so every click (as long as it is legal), will place a soldier or trap.
 - Pressing the button again puts you out of placing mode.